OpenFLAME: A Federated Spatial Naming Infrastructure: Implementation on DNS

-\textbf{Filtering}: As each geo-domain can return multiple records, it opens up the possibility of malicious DNS registrations that can point geo-domains to malicious or non-existent map servers.
-In \systemname{}, the application is responsible for filtering map servers.
-Some of the filtering can be done based on domain names.
-For example, an application can choose to accept only those map servers with the \texttt{.edu} TLD as they are more trustworthy and only given to trusted entities.
-Applications can also do filtering specific to their logic.
-For example, a university navigation application can filter out map servers not hosted by the university.
-Filtering also happens in the localization stage based on the localization result provided by the map server as we describe in \S~\ref{sec:localization}.

-\textbf{Caching}: Note that in every discovery cycle, the \systemname{} client can query about 40 geo-domains.
+\paragraph{Caching.} In every discovery cycle, the \systemname{} client typically queries about 40 geo-domains (about 10 base geo-domains and 30 parent geo-domains.
+See \S~\ref{sec:evaluation} for details).
 The ubiquitous caching mechanisms in DNS make such a large number of queries feasible.
 Most of the geo-domain queries are answered by the local DNS cache and never leave the device.
-Some of the top-level parent geo-domains (Figure~\ref{fig:discovery:locationToGeodomain:parentDomains}) rarely change as the device moves in a small region in the real world.
+This is because some of the top-level parent geo-domains (Figure~\ref{fig:discovery:locationToGeodomain:parentDomains}) rarely change as the queries from a client are usually limited to a small region in the real world.

-Special attention has to be paid to the negative caching of DNS queries.
-Most of the queried geo-domains do not have a DNS record associated with them.
-Therefore, most queries return an \texttt{NXDOMAIN} error.
-RFC 2308~\cite{rfc2308} recommends that name servers return the \texttt{SOA} record when a name does not exist and that resolvers cache \texttt{NXDOMAIN} results.
-The \texttt{TTL} of the cached result is the minimum of the \texttt{MINIMUM} field in the \texttt{SOA} record and the \texttt{TTL} of the \texttt{SOA} record itself.
-Therefore, name servers responding to geo-domain queries must pay careful attention to these values in zone files.
+\paragraph{Fan-out queries.} In traditional DNS resolution, a query, such as one for a \texttt{CNAME} record, proceeds by following a delegation chain through \texttt{NS} records.
+If multiple \texttt{NS} records are present, the resolver arbitrarily selects one and follows only that chain, since all entries are assumed to lead to equivalent answers.
+In \systemname{}, this assumption does not hold because overlapping zones may create multiple valid delegation chains for the same geo-domain.
+To correctly resolve a \texttt{MAPSERVER} record, the resolver must therefore traverse all \texttt{MAPZONE} records in parallel, exploring every chain of delegation rather than selecting one.
+In our implementation, to maintain backwards compatibility, we leave standard DNS resolvers unmodified.
+Instead, the client issues \texttt{TXT} queries for the requested geo-domains.
+It then queries name servers in each \texttt{MAPZONE} record (wrapped in a \texttt{TXT} record) to get \texttt{MAPSERVER} records.